Fan (G)

 Fan parameterization —

-model for calculating fan performance
+a model for calculating fan characteristics

 Details